2018 Application Deadline: Wednesday, February 21, 2018 @ 10:00 a.m. Eastern Standard Time

 Specific project information, number of positions and funding are made available at the discretion of Sick Kids.
 Please contact program liaison Dr. Vito Forte at firstname.lastname@example.org for more details and project availability.

-All students must complete the USRP application near the bottom of this page as part of this program.
+All students who wish to participate in this program must complete the USRP application found near the bottom of this page.

 Student Funding Opportunities